 What is Bad debt?

-Bad debts are that amount which we can not recover from account/trade receivable after applying our 100% efforts. it is also called irrecoverable debts. it is treated as the loss of the business and transfer it from assets account to loss a/c or from balance to income statement.
+Bad Debt means the amount that is irrecoverable from the debtors (customers) because of any reason i.e. Debtors shut down their business, or become insolvent, etc. It is also called irrecoverable debts. it is treated as the loss of the business and transfer from assets account to loss a/c or from balance sheet to profit and loss statement.

-We will Explain the Journal entry for Bad debts with the golden rule of accounting shown as following: –
+We will Explain the Journal entry for Bad debt with the golden rule of accounting as follows: –

 Example 1: